Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Proof-of-Concept Design and Control

 \subsubsection{Software and Electronics Implementation}

-The controllers were implemented on a Teensy 4.1 running at a steady low-level 1000~Hz rate.
-Data acquisition is done at a 200~Hz rate on a Jetson Nano.
-A Maxon 70/10 drives the main motor with a current feedback loop and an Odrive 3.6 drives the motor of the pump with a speed feedback loop.
-The valves' positions are monitored with CUI AMT103 encoders instead of the internal potentiometer of the servomotors for higher precision.
+The controllers were implemented on a Teensy 4.1 running at a consistent low-level frequency of 1000 Hz.
+Data acquisition occurs at 200 Hz on a Jetson Nano.
+The main motor is driven by a Maxon 70/10 with a current feedback loop, while the pump motor is controlled by an Odrive 3.6 using a speed feedback loop.
+Valve positions are monitored via 2048 PPR encoders (CUI AMT103).
+The robot's base height $y$ is measured with two ultrasonic range sensors (HC-SR04).
+Joint rotations are captured with 40000 PPR encoders (US Digital E6-10000-394-IE-D-D-D), and encoder signals are decoded through LS7366R quadrature counters.
+Pressure is monitored using Honeywell PX3AN1BS667PSAAX sensors.
+The leader piston position is tracked by a string potentiometer (TE Connectivity, SP2-12), and valve power consumption is measured with a TI INA260 power sensor.